Mattia46/cv/README.md

 #### Attention to the details

 The attention to the details was crucial when I was working as Corporate Tax Consultant.
-I spent the majority of the day reviewing documents and reserching to help companies to reach their target.
+I spent the majority of the day reviewing documents and reserching to help companies to avoid mistakes.

 #### Ruby and Ruby on Rails